zgbkdlm/fbs/README.md

 see, https://arxiv.org/placeholder.
 More specifically, our core contributions are as follows.

-1. We develop a new and efficient particle Gibbs sampler for conditioning diffusion models.
+1. We develop a new and efficient particle Gibbs sampler, and a pseudo-marginal sampler for conditioning diffusion models.
 2. The proposed method is not only consistent but is also asymptotically exact, even when 1) using a finite number of particles, and 2) no access to the reference distribution.

-To quickly see what our method can do while others cannot, please check the two animations below.
+To quickly see what our method can do while others cannot, please check the two animations below (you may wait for seconds for the animations to start).

 <img src="./docs/sb-imgs-anime-2.gif" style="width: 80%; height: auto; display: block; margin-left: auto; margin-right: auto">
 <img src="./docs/sb-imgs-anime-9.gif" style="width: 80%; height: auto; display: block; margin-left: auto; margin-right: auto">